 You may be wondering how to effectively structure a panel where the panelists don’t necessarily dominate the proceedings.
 How can we let attendees contribute and steer content and discussion in the ways they want and need?
 There’s no one “best” way to do this of course, but here’s the format I used for these two particular sessions.

 Each session was designed to discover and meet wants and needs of the executive officers and volunteers of the association’s regional chapters’ members in an area of special interest.
 The first session focused on a key fund-raising event used by all of the participants.
 The second covered the more general topic of chapter fundraising and sponsorship.

 Room set has a huge effect on the dynamics of a session.
 Previous sessions in our room had used head tables with table mikes and straight row theater seating (ugh; well, at least it was set to the long edge of the thin room.)
 I had the tables removed, the mikes replaced with hand mikes, and the chairs set to curved rows.
 We included plenty of aisles so that anyone could easily get to the front to speak (see below).

 Welcome and a fishbowl sandwich

 After a brief welcome and overview, I began a four-chair fishbowl sandwich format, which turns every attendee into a participant right at the start, and ensures that they end participating too.
-Check the link for a description of this simple but effective way to bring participation into a “panel”, and to understand how fishbowl allows control over who is speaking by having them first move to a chair at the front of the room.
+This format is my favorite way to create amazing panels.
+Fishbowl allows control over who is speaking by having them move to a chair at the front of the room.
+Check the link for a description of this simple but effective way to bring participation into a “panel”.

 Next, I used body voting, to give participants relevant information about who else was in the room.
 For example, I had everyone line up in order of chapter size, so people could: